learn-co-curriculum/cs-analysis-of-algorithms-readme/README.md

 The second method, `indexLowest` finds the index of the smallest element of the array starting at a given index, `start`.
 Each time through the loop, it accesses two elements of the array and performs one comparison.
 Since these are all constant time operations, it doesn't really matter which ones we count.
 To keep it simple, let's count the number of comparisons.

-1. If start is 0, `indexLowest` traverses the entire array, and the total number of comparisons is n.
+1. If start is 0, `indexLowest` traverses the entire array, and the total number of comparisons is `n`.

-2. If start is 1, the number of comparisons is n-1.
+2. If start is 1, the number of comparisons is `n-1`.

 3. In general, the number of comparisons is `n-start`.

 So we normally consider `indexLowest` to be linear time, except for special values of `start`.

 The third method, `selectionSort`, sorts the array.
-It loops from 0 to n-1, so the loop executes n times.
+It loops from `0` to `n-1`, so the loop executes `n` times.
 Each time, it performs a constant time operation, `swapElements`, and then calls `indexLowest`.

-The first time `selectionSort` calls `indexLowest`, it performs n comparisons.
-The second time it performs n-1 comparisons, and so on.
+The first time `selectionSort` calls `indexLowest`, it performs `n` comparisons.
+The second time it performs `n-1` comparisons, and so on.
 The total number of comparisons is

     n + n-1 + n-2 + ... + 1 + 0

-The sum of this series is n(n+1)/2, which is proportional to n<sup>2</sup>; and that means that `selectionSort` is quadratic.
+The sum of this series is `n(n+1)/2`, which is proportional to `n`<sup>2</sup>; and that means that `selectionSort` is quadratic.

 ## Big O notation

 All constant time algorithms belong to a set called O(1).
-So another way to say that an algorithm is contant-time is to say that it is in O(1).
+So another way to say that an algorithm is constant time is to say that it is in O(1).
 Similarly, all linear algorithms belong to O(n), and all quadratic algorithms belong to O(n).
 This way of classifying algorithms is called "big O notation".

 NOTE: I am providing a casual definition of big O notation.
 For a more mathematical treatment, see [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation).

-This notation provides a convenient way to write some general rules about how algorithms behave when we compose them.
+This notation provides a convenient way to write general rules about how algorithms behave when we compose them.
 For example, if you perform a linear time algorithm followed by a constant algorithm, the total run time is linear.
 Using ∈ to mean "is a member of":

-If f ∈ O(n) and g ∈ O(1), f+g ∈ O(n).
+<tt>If f ∈ O(n) and g ∈ O(1), f+g ∈ O(n)</tt>.

 If you perform two linear operations, the total is still linear:

-If f ∈ O(n), 2f ∈ O(n).
+<tt>If f ∈ O(n) and g ∈ O(n), f+g ∈ O(n)</tt>.

-In fact, if you perform a linear operation any number of times, k, the total is linear, as long as k is a constant that does not depend on n.
+In fact, if you perform a linear operation any number of times, `k`, the total is linear, as long as `k` is a constant that does not depend on `n`.

-If f ∈ O(n) and k is a constant, kf ∈ O(n).
+<tt>If f ∈ O(n) and k is a constant, kf ∈ O(n)</tt>.

-But if you perform a linear operation n times, the result is quadratic:
+But if you perform a linear operation `n` times, the result is quadratic:

-If f ∈ O(n), nf ∈ O(n<sup>2</sup>).
+<tt>If f ∈ O(n), nf ∈ O(n<sup>2</sup>)</tt>.

-One other piece of vocabulary you should know: an "order of growth" is a set of algorithms whose runtimes grows in the same way as problem size increases; for example, all linear algorithms belong to the same order of growth because their runtimes increase linearly with problem size.
+One other piece of vocabulary you should know: an "order of growth" is a set of algorithms whose runtimes grow in the same way as problem size increases; for example, all linear algorithms belong to the same order of growth because their runtimes increase linearly with problem size.

+NOTE: In this context, an "order" is a group, like the *Order of the Knights of the Round Table*, which is a group of knights, not a way of lining them up.
+So you can imagine the *Order of Linear Algorithms* as a set of brave, chivalrous, and particularly efficient knights.